ca-123321/pairwise-go/solver/README.md

 This takes in a hard-coded set of arrays (`/particulars/solver_order3.py` etc) or uses PP.json if created by `../main.go`, and permutes them such that every element appears in a column exactly once.

+Then it outputs `arrangedPP.json` for further use, as well as prints the solution.
+We can also enumerate all possible solutions (see below)

 ## Usage

 `python3 solver.py` will give one solution of the PP.json